 - $399,500 annually for the CMA 150th Anniversary Bursaries and Awards Program – providing bursaries and awards to more than 170 students from Canada’s 17 medical schools.

-- $150,000 for the 2018 Healthy Canadians Grants Program – funding innovative grassroots health initiatives that support vulnerable populations and contribute to vibrant and healthy communities across Canada.
+- $300,000 for the 2019 Healthy Canadians Grants Program – funding innovative grassroots health initiatives that support vulnerable populations and contribute to vibrant and healthy communities across Canada, focused on youth mental health and substance use.

 - $105,000, in partnership with the Association of Faculties of Medicine of Canada (AFMC), to support Stand Up for Indigenous Health, which is the first simulation-based tool for teaching future health care providers the social, physical and mental factors that affect the health of Indigenous people in Canada.